“Winter is coming!”

 If you can muster the strength to go for a jog on those cold winter mornings, then go for it!

 But, if you’re like me you have a more relaxed attitude to exercise there are some little changes you can make to your routine!

 Try a standing desk.
-Now, I know it doesn’t sound much like exercise but if you stand at your desk you will burn an extra 170 calories a day!
+Now, I know it doesn’t sound much like exercise but if you stand at your desk, you will burn an extra 100-200 calories per hour!
 When you take your 2-minute breaks, go for a little walk around the office.
 The increased movement will keep you feeling fresher and increase productivity!

 Ditch the comfort foods

 When it’s bleak and miserable outside, the natural thing for many of us is to reach for the sugary drinks and comfort foods.
 The trouble is these leave you feeling bloated and tired, meaning your productivity levels will be at an all-time low!
 Enjoy a hearty breakfast, and a light lunch.
 Soups are great for those nasty winter days when you just can’t get warm.